PabloPonte/gringotts-bank/DOC/GEP-07-Dark-Pacts/GUS-23-Dark-Pact-Request.md

 * Request Date
 * A "Simulate" button that will run the loan simulation.

-A section titled "Loan Details" must show a summary subsection indicating the instalments quantity, total amount to pay, and the first and last instalment due dates.
+The Simulation must fill a section titled "Loan Details" that must show a summary subsection indicating the instalments quantity, total amount to pay, and the first and last instalment due dates.
 A second subsection with a table containing the following information for each instalment: instalment number, due date, principal amount, interest amount, and other charges.
+Totals for each instalment and for each concept must be also shown.
+This table must be paginated in groups of 12 instalments if needed.

-At the end of the details section, a "Request" button must perform the formal request of the loan.
-A "Cancel" button must redirect to the main page.
+At the end of the details section, a "Request" button must perform the formal request of the loan, and a "Cancel" button must redirect to the main page.

 All the limitations defined on the loan type must be validaded on the simulation and the request.